PySaqib/custom-color-wander/README.md

-# color-wander
+# Custom Color Wander

-Generative artwork in node/browser based on a seeded random.
+Custom Color Wander is an update on Matt's existing library.
+I found it highly appealing but the code was dysfunctional and a lot of things didn't work.
+I have cleaned up the bits and made it functional for other applications.

-Blog post and more details:
+Matt's blog post and more details:

 [Generative Art with Node.js and Canvas](http://mattdesl.svbtle.com/generative-art-with-nodejs-and-canvas)